-- 1) Provide a matrix, in the format of Template D18-1, that indicates the assessment activity for each of the foundational public health learning objectives listed above (1-12).
-Typically, the school will present a separate matrix for each degree program, but matrices may be combined if requirements are identical. (self-study document) - 2) Briefly explain how the school ensures that the instruction and assessment in introductory public health knowledge is generally equivalent to the instruction and assessment typically associated with a three-semester-credit course. (self-study document) - 3) Provide supporting documentation for each assessment activity listed in Template D18-1.
-Documentation should include the following, as relevant, for each listed assessment: - assignment instructions or guidelines as provided to students - writing prompts provided to students - sample exam question(s)
+- Briefly explain how the school ensures that the instruction and assessment in introductory public health knowledge is generally equivalent to the instruction and assessment typically associated with a three-semester-credit course. (self-study document) - 3) Provide supporting documentation for each assessment activity listed in Template D18-1.
+Documentation should include the following, as relevant, for each listed assessment: - · assignment instructions or guidelines as provided to students - · writing prompts provided to students - sample exam question(s)

-4) If applicable, assess strengths and weaknesses related to this criterion and plans for improvement in this area. (self-study document)
+If applicable, assess strengths and weaknesses related to this criterion and plans for improvement in this area. (self-study document)